ArmorDarks/corva-react-task/README.md

   </a>
 </p>

-_**Author's note:** there is no limit to perfection, and since the time is a constraint, that task implementation does not cover all cases, and could use some additional improvement.
-Due to the time limitations, I did not implement alerts on the threshold, and there are some other things I had to skip.
-Hopefully, what's been implemented would be enough to evaluate my experience._
+_**Author's note:** there is no limit to perfection, and since the time is a constraint, that task implementation does not cover all cases and could use some additional improvement.
+I've been forced to drop alerts on the threshold and skip some other details.
+Hopefully, what's been done would be enough to evaluate my experience._

 _Thank you for your time!_